Areeiro, Lisbon

 Areeiro (/pt/) is a freguesia (civil parish) and typical quarter of Lisbon, the capital city of Portugal.
-Located in central Lisbon, Areeiro is east of Avenidas Novas, east of Marvila, south of Alvalade, and north of Beato, Penha de França, and Arroios.
+Located in central Lisbon, Areeiro is east of Avenidas Novas, west of Marvila, south of Alvalade, and north of Beato, Penha de França, and Arroios.
 The population in 2021 was 21,160.

 History

 This freguesia was created with the 2012 Administrative Reform of Lisbon, merging the former parishes of Alto do Pina and São João de Deus.

 In 1959 both São João de Deus and Alto do Pina were amongst the 12 parishes created by the administrative reform of the city of Lisbon on February 7, 1959.
 It remained an independent parish until 2012.